mward19/mward19.github.io/content/posts/My weird workflow/index.md

 Also, all of my cables are orange.
 If any of my cables aren't orange, I wish they were.
 No, orange isn't my favorite color.
 I even think it looks a little obnoxious.
 But ever since the day I got my first orange cable, I haven't lost a single one (that is orange.
 I definitely lost an awesome black HDMI cable I had.
 Then I got an orange one.
 Haven't lost it 🤷‍♂️).
 I used to lose cables and chargers all the time.
 My wife is very happy about my obsession with orange cables&mdash;they've probably saved us like a hundred bucks by now, since I don't have to constantly buy replacement chargers and other important wires.

+***
+I love my weird devices.
+I didn't get them because they were weird, I got them because of very specific needs I had, and they fulfilled my needs perfectly.
+As a bonus, they've been a marvelous conversation starter!